bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ### CEL extensions it adds

 You've already seen that CEL allows variable values to be bound at runtime.
-Protovalidate takes advantage of this, providing variables like `this`, `rule`, and `rules` to your CEL expressions.CEL doesn't stop with variables, however — brand-new functions and overloads can be added to CEL itself.
-CEL programs delegate their execution to implementations provided by the host language, binding to names and CEL types.Protovalidate leverages this to provide common validation functions that aren't built into CEL.
+Protovalidate takes advantage of this, providing variables like `this`, `rule`, and `rules` to your CEL expressions.

+CEL doesn't stop with variables, however — brand-new functions and overloads can be added to CEL itself.
+CEL programs delegate their execution to implementations provided by the host language, binding to names and CEL types.

+Protovalidate leverages this to provide common validation functions that aren't built into CEL.
 For example, every language-specific Protovalidate implementation consistently implements `isNan()` to provide a function that you can use to check for `NaN` values.
 In `protovalidate-go`'s [source code](https://github.com/bufbuild/protovalidate-go/blob/main/cel/library.go), you can see this function's declaration, naming, binding to the CEL `double` type, and delegation to `math.isNaN()`:

 ::: info library.go (excerpt)